-- Following VAWA, schools have to do more to detect and prevent allegations of such - These rules also outline a live hearing process allowing for crossexamination by designated advisors for each party. - An appeal process, available to both parties, must be established.
+- Title IX has always prohibited discrimination, including sexual harassment - Following VAWA, schools have to do more to detect and prevent discrimination, including sexual violence, in addition to responding to allegations of such - Schools' obligations have been expanded and the August 2020 final rule includes a prescribed grievance process with an investigative process.
+These rules also outline a live hearing process allowing for crossexamination by designated advisors for each party. - An appeal process, available to both parties, must be established.